SystemsApproach/sdn/intro.rst

 forwarding behavior.

-.. [#] OpenFlow was actually far from the first effort to do this; it
+.. [#] OpenFlow was actually not the first effort to do this; it
-       was the one that got the most coverage.
+       was the one that got the most traction.
 Earlier efforts included Ipsilon's GSMP and the ForCES work at the IETF.

 A flow rule is a Match-Action pair: Any packet that *Matches* the